- April 11, 2019

 - Any other custom-configured variables in GTM

 How do you use custom dimensions to reduce inefficiencies in reporting?
-Comment below for advice on how to set up specific custom dimensions you have in mind!
+Comment below to share ideas on how to customize data collection in GA!